Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: Introduction

 Moreover, adaptation via re-planning requires the ability to plan ahead, which in turn requires a model that can predict the consequences of planned actions.
 For cases such as movement in free space and obstacle avoidance, such predictive model is straightforward to derive, and hence re-planning approaches are feasible in these cases --although possibly still computationally expensive.
 On the other hand, for tasks involving interaction with the environment, for instance when trying to control contacts through tactile sensing, planning is hard due to hard-to-model non-rigid contact dynamics as well as other non-linearities.
 In this case, learning methods may come to the rescue.
 Planning as well as re-planning approaches are possible once the predictive model is learned \citep{TianManipulationByFeelICRA19, hoffmann2014adaptive, icra2019_learning_tactile_servoing}.
 Similarly, a reactive policy via a \textit{learned} feedback model is also a possible solution to achieve adaptation in this case \citep{Chebotar_IROS_2014, icra2018_learn_tactile_feedback}.
-However, in order to plan and re-plan effectively, a \textit{global} predictive model is required.
-On the other hand, feedback models are supposed to react to changes locally, thus \textit{local} feedback models are sufficient.
-Learning a \textit{local} feedback model is more sample-efficient as compared to learning a \textit{global} predictive model for a re-planning approach, and hence we choose to work on the former in this paper.
+However, in order to plan and re-plan effectively, a \textit{global} predictive model \changemarker{--global in the sense that it covers the whole state space--} is required.
+On the other hand, feedback models are supposed to react to changes locally, thus \textit{local} feedback models are sufficient. \changemarker{Although \textit{local} models most of the time only achieve sub-optimality, often the solution is good enough to accomplish the task.
+Furthermore,} learning a \textit{local} feedback model is more sample-efficient as compared to learning a \textit{global} predictive model for a re-planning approach, and hence we choose to work on the former in this paper.

 Among the data-driven approaches for learning reactive policies, there are at least two alternatives.
 One can learn a global end-to-end sensing-to-action policy.
 Alternatively, we can provide a nominal motion plan encoded as a movement primitive, and then learn a local feedback adaptation model on top of the primitive to account for environmental changes, along the same line of thought as the residual learning \citep{Johannink_Residual_RL_Robot_Control}.
 Although the global end-to-end reactive policy learning has shown some impressive results, such as learning reactive policy mapping raw images to robot joint torques \citep{levine_e2e_deep_visuomotor_policies, Chebotar_PIGPS}, we chose to work on the latter, as the representation with movement primitives and local feedback models explicitly incorporate task parameterization such as start, goal, and movement duration, making this method more generalizable to variations of these parameters.
 Specifically, we utilize Dynamic Movement Primitives (DMP) \citep{Ijspeert_NC_2013} to represent the nominal motion.
 DMPs allow the possibility of adding reactive adaptations of the motion plan based on sensory input \citep{pastor_IROS_2011_ASM}.
 This modulation is realized through the so-called \textit{coupling terms} which can be a function of the sensory input, essentially creating a feedback loop.
 This means the DMP becomes a reactive controller.
 Such online modulation is generated by a feedback model, which maps sensory information of the environment to the motion plan adaptation.